Guidelines to Pursuing Child Support

 There are now numerous factors used to determine child support that are entered into a Child Support Worksheet.
 These factors include: the income of the parties, the cost of medical insurance, daycare, extracurricular activities, and summer camps, whether either parent is supporting another child, and the number of children being supported.

-When you view a Georgia Child Support Worksheet (Microsoft Excel, 0.4 MB), you may notice that it looks similar to a tax return.
+When you view a Georgia Child Support Worksheet, you may notice that it looks similar to a tax return.
 Unfortunately, completing the worksheet can be as complicated as doing your taxes.
 Just as many people elect to hire an accountant to help them with their taxes, we strongly recommend that you retain a child support attorney to assist you with the Georgia Child Support Worksheet.
 One input error can result in a significant error in the amount of child support.
 The attorneys of Spooner and Associates, PC have the experience and knowledge to ensure that your child support is correctly calculated.

 Suwanee Divorce and Child Custody Attorneys